zhangqianguang/MCAM-Net/README.md

 This repository contains the code for MCAM-Net.

 ## Usage
-The mytrain.py gives an example of how to use the YOLOv8 as well as the MCAM-Net models.
+The mytrain.py gives an example of how to use the MCAM-Net models.

 ## Citing & Authors